-(C-ID:KIN 100) UC, CSU
+(C-ID:KIN 100)

-Description: This course is an introduction to the interdisciplinary approach to the study of human movement.
+Description: An introduction to the interdisciplinary approach to the study of human movement.
 An overview of the importance of the sub-disciplines in Kinesiology will be discussed along with career opportunities in the areas of teaching, coaching, allied health and fitness professions.
 54 hours lecture.
+(Letter grade only)